andrewspinks/pact-mobile-preso/README.md

 # Sample iOS Swift consumer and ruby provider.
-This is a demonstation project for using the [Swift Pact library](https://github.com/DiUS/pact-consumer-swift).
+This is a demonstration project for using the [Swift Pact library](https://github.com/DiUS/pact-consumer-swift).

 ### To build and run Pact Swift Tests
 The application uses Carthage for building library dependencies.
 If you are not familiar with carthage, see [Carthage](https://github.com/Carthage/Carthage) for more details.

 * Install the pact mock service gem (required for running the iOS Pact tests).
 ```
-gem install pact-mock_service -v 0.3.0
+gem install pact-mock_service -v 0.5.1
 ```
 *NB:* if you are using the system ruby, you will need to install the gem using sudo.
 Better options would be to use something like rbenv / rvm / chruby.